theupdateframework/community/how_to_contribute_to_docs.md

 Navigate to the [config.toml](https://github.com/theupdateframework/theupdateframework.io/blob/master/config.toml) file.

 ### **Create Menu with Submenu options**
-When Menu contains SubMenu options
+When the Menu contains SubMenu options:

 - Use the following format:
 ```toml